Third-Culture-Software/bhima-test-e2e/README.md

   - `cd <user>`
   - Test it: `./run_tests`

-## Set up cron to reboot nightly
+## Set up cron to purge the /tmp directory nightly
 In some cases, the build-up of temporary files (in /tmp) can lead to the lack of disk space to successfully run builds.
-In that case, the simplest fix is to reboot the build computer nigtly.
+In that case, a fix is to purge the build computer nigtly.
-The script `update_reboot` does that as well as make sure that the system is updated nightly.
+The script `purge_tmp` does that as well as make sure that the system is cleaned nightly.
 Install this using crontab.
 Here is an example crontab line (adjust the path as needed):

-  `0 23 * * * /home/jenkins/builds/update_reboot`
+  `0 23 * * * /home/jenkins/builds/purge_tmp`

 ## To run the tests on a pull request branch
 - Go to the Jenkins server GUI